lfn-cnti/bestpractices/use-case/NNNN-UC-template.md

 - [ ] Lifecycle management
 - [ ] Operations

-## Involved parties
+## Involved actors / personas
-> List main parties involved in the use case.
+> List main actors / personas involved in the use case.
 For example:
 Business customer of CSP<br>
 Operations Team of CSP<br>
 Service team of CNF Vendor<br>